Books

 Court of the Underworld (Greek Mythology)

-Hades has risen from the Underworld to build the city of Styx over the ruins of Corinth.
-His court of gods, monsters, and demigods now rules a glittering, dangerous city where power is currency and loyalty is everything—and where even the most feared creatures can find someone who loves them for exactly what they are.
+Hades has risen from the Underworld, and with a court of gods, monsters, and demigods, rules the dangerous city of Styx, where power is currency, and loyalty is everything—and where even the most feared creatures can find someone who loves them for exactly what they are.

-The lineup: Asterion (yes, the Minotaur, and yes, he runs a fight club), Medusa (she’s no victim, blind thief MC), Hades & Persephone (she kidnaps back), Hermes (chaos god, chaotic romance), Thanatos (death himself, soft for one woman), Charon (the ferryman has feelings), Erebus (primordial darkness, surprisingly devoted)
+The lineup: Asterion (yes, the Minotaur, and yes, he runs a fight club), Medusa (she’s no victim, blind thief MC), Hades & Persephone (she kidnaps back and brings him to his knees), Hermes (chaos god even more chaotic romantic), Thanatos (death himself, soft for one woman), Charon (the ferryman has feelings and a book addiction), Erebus (primordial darkness, and devoted to one scary AF witch)

 Gods of the Duat (Egyptian Mythology)